-Looking for an insect reppellant for babies that keeps nasty bugs at bay?
+Looking for a safe bug spray for babies that keeps nasty bugs at bay?

 We know that as new mom, mosquitoes and other bitty pests are the last thing you want to worry about—bug bites are uncomfortable at minimum and in some areas, can harbor dangerous diseases like EEE or West Nile Virus.

 If you’re looking for best bug spray for babies (once they are over the age of 2 months old), there are many things to consider for safety.
 We’re here to give you a breakdown of the most popular options, including their active ingredients and recommended usage.